oryon-dominik/dotfiles/README.md

 ## How to create a dotfiles repository on windows

-After a fresh windows installation start with the [post-installation preparation](tutorials/windows/1-post-installation-windows10.md), or directly follow the  on how to [setup your own windows dotfiles](tutorials/windows/2-how-to-windows-dotfiles.md)
+After a fresh windows installation start with the [post-installation preparation](tutorials/windows/1-post-installation-windows10.md), or directly proceed to [setup your own windows dotfiles](tutorials/windows/2-how-to-windows-dotfiles.md).

 ## How to create a dotfiles repository on ubuntu

-Tutorial how to setup [ubunutu dotfiles](tutorials/ubuntu/1-how-to-ubuntu-dotfiles.md)
+Tutorial how to setup [ubunutu dotfiles](tutorials/ubuntu/1-how-to-ubuntu-dotfiles.md).

 ---